yujiri8/rttp/README.md

 * The kiss may be a solvable problem now.
 I contrived Renier's arrival to stop this in part 1 because I couldn't write it even if I wanted to, but now that MC isn't always POV, it's possible he and his favorite girl could do it at some point in part 3 where it could be offscreen or something.
 I would love to not do it at all, but with them having wanted to since DDLC, it's entirely implausible that they never get around to it after all this.

+* Chapter 26 is marked with a couple of TODOs where I feel it might be necessary to insert dialogue where they consider / cross out some of the possibilities I'm not running with.

+* I need to decide what to do about the unfinished branch where Natsuki punches Libitina if Libitina shot her.
+I shouldn't make that happen.
+It's a pretty damning portrayal of Natsuki when I think about it.

 # Outline for the ending

-* They meet Adam, he cooperates, and comes out with Monika.
+* They escape the danger zone, and use DDLC to heal Libitina and Adam.
+A lot of talk.
+Adam's going to help.

 * They decide to do their thing: make Libitina admin to get out.

-	These could be the same event.

-* Adam makes Libitina admin.
+Adam uses the DDLC escape trick to make Libitina admin.

 * They do their plan: open Libitina's Eye and then stop her after she opens the portal.